 Classes meet once a week in the evening for four hours.
-Study groups can meet once more to prepare projects and assignments before the upcoming week.
+Study groups meet outside class to prepare projects and assignments before the upcoming week.

-“With the teamwork approach of using study groups and projects within the cohort model, students can draw on a greater pool of ideas, and they have the opportunity to learn quickly that the effectiveness of one person can be greatly enhanced by utilizing the other members of the group,” said Sherry McCarthy, vice president and academic dean.
+“With the teamwork approach of using study groups and projects within the cohort model, students can draw on a greater pool of ideas, and they have the opportunity to learn quickly that the effectiveness of one person can be greatly enhanced by utilizing the other members of the group,” said David Forster, dean of business.

 Because of the nature of programming—focusing effort on one course at a time—90 percent of all students finish their program successfully.
-Each course normally runs five to 10 weeks in length.
+Each course runs eight weeks.